-If provided, use your brace for comfort.
+If provided, use your boot for comfort

-See a guide for fitting your brace: https://vimeo.com/386673392
+see this video for guide to fitting your boot: https://vimeo.com/386673062

-Try to stop using the brace as soon as you can.
+Try to stop using the boot and crutches as soon as you can.
+You should have stopped using them by 6 weeks after your injury, at the latest.